 With gratitude for the sound engineering of Brad Wood at Seagrass Studios in Valley Village, CA

 The Library is an ever-expanding collection.
-It currently has recordings on the piano, flute and bass, including single tones, intervals, cycles of 5ths, overtone series, riffs and other musical passages based on various fundamental tones.
+It currently has recordings on the piano and a limited number of tones on the flute.
+It includes single tones, intervals, cycles of 5ths, overtone series, riffs and other musical passages based on various fundamental tones.
 Custom tones of different combinations or duration can be ordered by request.
-Sounds in the Library are available for playing, downloading and purchasing.

 In order to use the Library of Musical Overtone Sounds to its fullest potential, training is usually necessary.
 Although a basic knowledge of the physics of sound would be helpful, musical knowledge is not a prerequisite.